Learn how to calm an anxious dog

 Remove the cause of the agitation

-It is unlikely that one-to-one dog counselling works as well for dogs as it does for humans.
+One-to-one counselling works as well for dogs as it does for humans.
 If you want to properly treat canine anxiety you should deal with the problem from the dog’s point of view.
-First, you must remove the cause of distress in a way that is uncomplicated, simplistic and immediate.
+First, you must remove the cause of distress in a way that is uncomplicated and immediate.
 Removing the triggers of a dog’s stress is still the most effective way to calm your dog.
 If crowds are the problem, avoid them; if umbrellas are a problem, get wet!
 Then you should contact a certified pet behaviour counsellor, who can professionally help your dog deal with her fears.

 Use aromatherapy and essential oils

-There are many holistic therapies for treating a dog’s hyperactivity and getting her to calm down.
+There are many holistic therapies for treating a dog’s anxiety and getting her to calm down.
 You may even consider a calming massage or a warm bath with added essential oils (that is if your dog actually likes to have a bath).
 Some plug-in vapourisers also claim to calm dogs down.
 Dogs calm down well when they listen to soothing music.

 Increase your physical contact

 Petting a dog in a relaxed, soothing way calms her down as much as it calms you down.
 If you are out a lot during the day you should devote more time to your dog at night.
 They will crave your attention and be upset if they don’t receive it, especially if they haven’t seen you all day!
 However, make sure you ask your dog for a calm behaviour, such as sitting down, before giving her attention.

 Increase the amount of exercise you give her

-Regular exercise and stimulation are crucial for a dog’s development, physical, and mental well-being.
+Regular exercise and stimulation are crucial for a dog’s physical and mental well-being.
 A stimulated dog is less likely to pick up destructive behaviours.
 This is especially true of breeds that like to eat up the miles, such as Border Collies or Dalmatians for example.
 However, not all exercise is equal.
 You need to provide your dog with calm and long walks, where she can get physical as well as mental stimulation.
 In tandem with this, good nutrition is equally important for your dog's health.

 Find her a space to where she can retreat

-A crate is the perfect spot for your dog to be alone and to de-stress.
-To have a crate gives your dog somewhere she can go when all of your other methods to calm her have failed.
+A dog bed is the perfect spot for your dog to be alone and to de-stress.
+This should be a sort of “safe haven” where your dog can go and feel safe when things around her become too hectic.
 It would be useful to position your crate in a quiet room or in a room away from where there is noise and action.